unravelin/ravelinjs/CONTRIBUTING.md

 ## 4. Install a JSHint extention in your editor.

-There are many .js files kicking around: some for use in the browser, some for use by Node JS.
+There are many .js files kicking around: some for use in the browser, some for use by Node.js.
 Some are config files, others are executable, some assume test frameworks are installed in the global scope.

 [JSHint has been configured](./.jshintrc) to know which files run where so that